epikodelabs/switchboard/docs/server-delivery-contract.md

 # Switchboard Server Frame Delivery Contract

 The server is the disclosure boundary.
-A browser may know a frame address, frame id, or artifact key and still must not receive an unauthorized graph artifact.
+A browser may know a frame address, frame id, or artifact key and still must not receive an unauthorized definition artifact.

+This protocol delivers authored frame definitions.
+It does **not** serialize or transmit the materialized runtime `FrameTree`, Relay paths, or outlet ownership.

-The generated server index describes each frame-set artifact, its ownership dependencies, content hash, physical file, slot id, frame ids, and addressable frame branches.
-Shards contain the address prefixes and inherited frame policies used by a server adapter to resolve a request.
+The generated server index describes each frame-contribution artifact, its ownership dependencies, content hash, physical file, slot id, frame ids, and address-resolvable branch ids.
+Shards contain address prefixes and inherited frame policies used by a server adapter to resolve a request.

 A successful resolve response has this logical shape: